sapientes/SculkSpider-Origin/README.md

 # SculkSpider-Origin
-Origin that lives in caves and eats xp from minerals.
+Origin that lives in caves and feeds on experience from underground minerals.